AGRIBUS 7053 - Globalisation & Agriculture in Emerging Economies

-- Examine world agricultural trade patterns, the role of emerging economies and the changes in world agricultural trade systems.
+- Examine the role of emerging economies and the changes in world agricultural trade systems.

 - Compare the basic characteristics of agricultural systems around the world and how they have changed.

-- Identify potential solutions to current world development issues.
+- Identify components of agricultural development strategies and potential solutions to current world development issues.